HATHAWAY BROWN SCHOOL

 TRUST is a mentorship program in which upper school students (grades 9-12) support sixth graders in their exploration of identity and what it means to be a community member.
 Students will learn the essentials of leadership and group facilitation while embarking on their own journey of identity development as they learn how to support others.
 Students should plan to be fully present and engaged and should embrace the idea that discomfort is a catalyst for change and growth.
 Previous leadership or diversity training is not required.
 Students need to come to class with an open mind and a willingness to embrace new perspectives.
 This is a dialogue-based class where enjoyable activities should be expected along with a deep dive into culture, identity and multiculturalims.

 1/8 credit, full-year, pass/fail.

-Multicultural Reading Group
+Multicultural Reading Group (Hidden Books)

 This class will use literature to dive deep into identity and what it means to be a woman today.
 We will mix both fiction and non-fiction, art, poetry, and film in a dialogue-based class where enjoyable activities should be expected along with an exploration into culture, identify, and multiculturalism.
 The class will provide some historical context to themes that can be overlooked in history and English classes.
 Sample texts include Belle: The Slave Daughter and the Lord Chief Justice and Beautiful Music for Ugly Children.